Homemade Marinara Sauce

 - Tomato paste – A small can of tomato paste is all you need for this recipe.
 Tomato paste has a strong flavor, so make sure you’re using the correct amount.

-- Yellow onion – Yellow onion and white onion will both work for marinara sauce.
+- Yellow onion – Diced yellow onion and white onion will both work for marinara sauce.

 - Fresh parsley – Use fresh parsley instead of dried.
 It will blend much better with all of the other ingredients.